co0p/AngryJsBirds/README.md

 # angryJsBirds

 This is an AngryBrids clone written in JavaScript.
-It is losely an adaptation of the AngryFruits js implementation by ... in his book ... .
-It is a playground to get to know new es6 features.
+It is losely an adaptation of the AngryFruits implementation by Aditya Ravi Shankar in his book 'Pro Html5 Games'.
+It is a playground to get to know new es6 features as well.

 ## Install dependencies

 You need npm installed on your system.
 As a build tool this project uses brunch.
 To compile es6 to es5 code it uses babel.

  * ```npm install``` Installs the build environment tools
  * ```bower install``` Installs the js library dependencies